econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="605" height="454" src="Assets/Choose PIN.jpg">
 </p>

-After hitting "OK" you will get one more warning about the risk of losing or forgetting your PIN.
+After hitting `OK` you will get one more warning about the risk of losing or forgetting your PIN.
 After reading that, you can enter your PIN prefix.
-Use the included notecard to write down your PIN prefix then hit "OK".
+Use the included notecard to write down your PIN prefix then hit `OK`.

 <p align="center">
   <img width="454" height="341" src="Assets/EnterPreFix.jpg">